 significantly affects you

-apply, please contact us or see the Guidance from the UK Information Commissioner’s Office (ICO) on individuals’ rights.
+For further information on each of those rights, including the circumstances in which they apply, please contact us or see the Guidance from the UK Information CommissionerÂ’s Office (ICO) on individualsÂ’ rights.

 If you would like to exercise any of those rights, please:

-email us—see below: ‘How to contact us’; and
+• Email us—see below: ‘How to contact us’; and

-provide enough information to identify yourself (eg your full name, address and customer or matter reference number) and any additional identity information we may reasonably request from you;
+• Provide enough information to identify yourself (e.g. your full name, address and customer or matter reference number) and any additional identity information we may reasonably request from you.

-let us know what right you want to exercise and the information to which your request relates.
+• Let us know what right you want to exercise and the information to which your request relates.

 Keeping your personal data secure

-We have appropriate security measures to prevent personal data from being accidentally lost, or used or accessed unlawfully.
 We limit access to your personal data to those who have a genuine business need to access it.
 Those processing your information will do so only in an authorised manner and are subject to a duty of confidentiality.

 We also have procedures in place to deal with any suspected data security breach.
 We will notify you and any applicable regulator of a suspected data security breach where we are legally required to do so.

-If you want detailed information from
+If you want detailed information from, Get Safe Online on how to protect your

 How to complain